 Whether you oversee a financial services firm or head up a public relations agency, you’re sure to have witnessed the ways in which technology can impact your firm’s business model and customer relationships.
 By making an ongoing commitment to self-education, combined with online courses, seminars and professional workshops, you’ll be well-placed to understand how to capitalise on industry changes to enhance your skills and develop your career.

 It’s much harder to identify opportunities to innovate if you don’t take time out to learn a new discipline, acquire a skill set or simply step away from your office from time to time.
 Making learning part of your daily routine can help you consider your business from a new angle – a factor that can reveal fresh ideas and inspire projects.
 Cultivating your knowledge base can also help you see unexpected parallels between industries, tap into new markets or set the stage for partnerships that you may not have considered previously.
 Spotting the growth points in your existing business can also help you secure valuable career growth and development opportunities.

 Lift your inspiration quotient

 So you’ve always dreamed of taking a drawing, language or photography course, but believe it has zero relevance to your job?
 Luckily, your learning path doesn’t have to align exactly with your professional interests for it to reap rewards.
 Enrolling in an evening class or registering for a part-time degree in a field outside your own can broaden your perspective and boost your personal growth.
-This can also bring new energy to your role and set your productivity levels soaring and help you better connect with your organisation.
+This can also bring new energy to your role, set your productivity levels soaring and help you better connect with your organisation.